 In the world of investing, cashing in your investments is known as ‘being out of the market’.
 Remember we said earlier that investing is a long-term commitment?
 When you’re out of the market, you can potentially miss out on the best days for investment gains and performance.

 Making a single, large investment can sometimes be risky, as it could fall in value at an unfortunate point in time.
 Making regular payments into your investments over a long period of time could be a smart way to reduce this potential risk.

 Rises and falls in the stock market have less of an impact for regular investors than lump sum investors.
 And for savers prepared to wait for prices to rise, pound cost averaging presents an opportunity to buy units more cheaply as markets fall.

 Pound cost averaging is a technique where you make investments on a regular basis.
 This reduces your exposure to falling markets from investing a lump sum.
 Investing at regular intervals means more shares are purchased when prices are low and fewer are purchased when prices are high.

 The sooner you start investing, the quicker you’re likely reach your investment goals.
-It’s time to make your money work harder.
+You can calculate the value of investing sooner yourself, with our cost of delay calculator.
 Start sooner rather than later to benefit from investment returns and the opportunity to reinvest income.

 Choose an investor you can trust.
 As a mutual, we have no shareholders and are owned by our members.
 We put your best interests at the heart of all we do, ahead of the need to maximise short-term profit.